akeneo/pim-docs/contributing/behat.rst

 Configure Behat
 ---------------

-Setup the test environment, begin by copy and update the app/config/parameters_test.yml, then run :
+Setup the test environment, begin by copy and update the app/config/parameters_test.yml, then run:

 .. code-block:: bash

     $ ./install.sh all test

-Then copy behat.yml.dist to behat.yml, edit base_url parameter to match your host :
+Then copy behat.yml.dist to behat.yml, edit base_url parameter to match your host:

 .. code-block:: yaml